awslabs/aws-service-catalog-factory/docs/source/factory/building_your_pipelines.rst

 .. note::

-    Since version 0.48.0 you should be setting your Package BuildSpec in a Stages object.
+    Since version 0.48.0 you should be setting your Package BuildSpec in a Stages object unless using a combined pipeline.
 Prior to this you set it in the versions or product object.
 The stages object can be set in the product object and then overridden in the version object.

 Please note, you need to specify the runtime-versions you intend to use.